 - Vivian Hsu is the principal of Hsu & Associates LLC, a law firm specializing in employment counseling, workplace training programs, internal investigations and mediation services to businesses and non-profit organizations.
 Click here to learn more about Vivian.

 - Marvin Johnson is a nationally recognized mediator and arbitrator on the JAMS roster of neutrals.
 The founder of the Center for Alternative Dispute Resolution in Greenbelt, Maryland, he served 16 years as Professor of Labor Relations, Law, and Conflict Management at Bowie State University.
 Click here to learn more about Marvin.

 - Homer C. LaRue has served as an arbitrator and mediator in numerous employment, labor and non-labor disputes, in the public and private sector, for twenty years.
 Homer is a Professor at Howard University School of law, and is on the JAMS roster of neutrals.
 Click here to learn more about Homer.

-- Audrey Lee is a Senior Mediator and Training Director at BLC.
+- Audrey Lee is the Panel Chair and a Senior Mediator and Training Director at BLC.
 Audrey’s mediation practice is focused on resolving conflicts in employment, business, and family cases.
 Prior to joining BLC, Audrey was a mediator with the Massachusetts Commission Against Discrimination where she mediated harassment, disability, age, race, and gender discrimination cases.
 She is also a member of the EEOC Mediation Panel and a frequent lecturer and coach for mediation skills trainings.
 Audrey is also a member of a pool of Title IX Adjudicators for Harvard Law School.
 Click here to learn more about Audrey.